PanieriLorenzo/ez_cache/README.md

 Uncomplicated persistent cache and memoization, designed for humans.

-stoej_cache is not the most efficient or most fully featured caching/memoization package out there.
+ez_cache is not the most efficient or most fully featured caching/memoization package out there.
 It's purpose is to be "good enough" for most applications, while remaining uncomplicated.
 It is also human-readable, as it stores data in JSON files.